palomaneto/palomaneto/README.md

 I'm Paloma.

 A dental professional with a lifelong interest in public health, social and health impact.
-I'm certified in Data Analysis and SQL with continuous dedication for growth, recent graduate of a MSc degree in Health Informatics and ready to make lasting influence.
+I'm certified in Data Analysis and SQL with continuous dedication for growth.
+A recent graduate of a MSc degree in Health Informatics and ready to make lasting influence.
-My expertise is focused on client-centred planning and leveraging data to improve outcomes.
+My expertise is focused on people-centred impact and leveraging data to improve outcomes of service delivery.

 I specialise in:
 - Analysing healthcare data to improve decision-making